-For us, the creation of still and moving pictures is really the study of light and composition more than anything else.
-These pictures should not only be captivating and fresh, but serve a strategic message and connect effortlessly with the mind of it’s audience.
+For us, the creation of still and moving pictures is really the study of light more than anything else.
+We not only want any image that comes out of the studio to be captivating and fresh, but for it to always serve the strategic message of our clients and connect effortlessly with the mind of their audience.

 Our aim as a studio is to produce high quality, emotive still and motion pictures that are rooted in marketing forethought to ensure our clients stories are told with legitimacy and prowess.

-From polished environmental portraiture and refined product and architectural photography to emotive high definition video production, the still and moving pictures we produce are aimed to communicate clearly, appropriately, and intellectually across mediums of maximum impact.
-But rather than spouting off a bunch of marcomm mumbo-jumbo, just click on the GALLERIES link above to see the work that Eric and the talented crews he works with create…we think it speaks for itself.
+From connective travel and lifestyle images to polished product and architectural photography to clean high definition video production, the still and moving pictures we produce are aimed to communicate clearly, appropriately, and intellectually across mediums of maximum impact.
+But rather than talking about it, just click on the GALLERIES link above to see the work that Eric and the talented crews he works with create…we think it speaks for itself.

 ...with brands like Golden Goose, Citizens of Humanity, Paige Denim, Frye, and Ulla Johnson and with store fronts in historic downtown Truckee, Squaw Valley, Tahoe City and North Star...

 In the last years we've been focused on not just taking on projects that land into our laps, but those that we feel really fit our aesthetic, that we find...

 Rustic meets refined elegance at the Silver Baron Lodge where unparalleled accommodations and service come together in one of the most beautiful settings.

 In late June of 2009, we got a call from the Director of Public Relations and Marketing Communications at the Waldorf Astoria...